Lagrangian skeleta of very affine complete intersections: HMS for open Batyrev--Borisov complete intersections

 \begin{proof}[Proof of Theorem \ref{theorem:comm-diag}] From Proposition \ref{proposition:mirror-symmetry-functors}, we obtain a commutative diagram

-where we are using the fact that $H_\tot$ is a very affine hypersurface for which the results of \cite{Zhou} apply, so $\Lambda_\tot=\partial \eL_\Sigma$.
-The desired statement follows by appending this to the commutative diagram from Figure 6 of \cite{GS22}. \end{proof}
+where we are using the fact that $H_\tot$ is a very affine hypersurface for which the results of \cite{Zhou} apply, so $\skel(H_\tot)=\partial \eL_\Sigma$.
+The desired statement follows by appending this to the commutative diagram